TaxFoundation/data/facts-and-figures/2015/REAMDE.md

 Fiscal Year 2013

-Figures are calculated by dividing each state’s "Intergovernmental Revenue" by its "General Revenue."
+Figures are calculated by dividing each state's "Intergovernmental Revenue" by its "General Revenue."

 #### Explanation of Data